Gregory-K/CardBook.Alt.Icon/README.md

 ## Notes

 The present repository contains only the files needed for an .xpi release.
+The whole codebase resides in a different GitLab repository under the ["Alt.Icon"](https://gitlab.com/Gregory.K/CardBook/-/tree/Alt.Icon) branch.

 Versioning: one decimal after the official one
 e.g. `62.9` (official) `62.9.1` (Alt.Icon)